 And our electoral system’s insidious effect doesn’t just distort out votes out of all proportion, it changes the way people vote in the first place.
-With the expectation of a hung parliament in 2015, voters felt free to vote for who they supported.
+With the expectation of no party getting more than half the seats in 2015, voters felt free to vote for who they supported.

 This election, a predicted Conservative landslide appeared to be behind a surge in tactical voting, which doubled through voters feeling they had to pick one big side.